ml4ai/automates/documentation/reports/m1_architecture_report/introduction.md

 shared grounded variables between two models are identified and the function network topology is analyzed to identify which computations involved in setting variable states are similar and which are different.
-Then, the Lambdas are incorporate to analyze the functional relationships between variables in similar networks, through sensitivity analysis.
-Sensitivity analysis can be computationally expensive.
-Automatic code differentiation will be used to efficiently compute the derivative (relationships of rates of change) of variables with respect to their input, and Bayesian optimization techniques are used to make estimation of sensitivity functions require as few samples as possible.
-The final product of this analysis includes: (1) modular executable representations of grounded models (as dynamic Bayesian networks), (2) provide results of model comparison to enable model choice in tasks, and (3) based on grounded model similarity and differences, enable model composition.
+Then, the Lambdas are incorporated to analyze the functional relationships between variables in similar networks, through sensitivity analysis.
+Because sensitivity analysis can be computationally expensive, automatic code differentiation will be used to efficiently compute the derivative (rates of change) of variables with respect to their inputs, and Bayesian optimization techniques will be used to make estimation of sensitivity functions require as few samples as possible.
+The final product of this analysis (1) includes modular executable representations of grounded models (as dynamic Bayesian networks), (2) provides results of model comparison to enable model choice in tasks, and (3) based on grounded model similarity and differences, enables model composition.

-Finally, the combined, grounded information in the GrFN representation that is linked to the original source code is as the basis for generating natural language summaries of portions of the original source code.
+Finally, the combined, grounded information in the GrFN representation that is linked to the original source code is the basis for generating natural language summaries of portions of the original source code.
 This can help improve human readability and debugging of the source code.